|

 Victoria announced she loved me.
 Frightened, I

 sparks between us?
 Yes.
-We started as
+We had started as

 friends, but once Victoria began to pursue me, I was

-sorely tempted to say yes.
+sorely tempted to cooperate.
 For the record,

-I did not want Victoria.
+my conscience did not want Victoria.
 Now let me contradict myself

 Victoria!
 I also wanted Sophia Loren and Raquel Welch.